FORDA-MOF: Foundation

+Colonial history

-On 16 May 1913, Proefstation Voor Het Boswezen (English: Forestry Research Station) formed within the Het Boswezen van Nederlandsch Oost Indie thru Gouvernement Besluit No. 58.
-The unit was initially consisted of 4 research centers: Forestry Research Division, Plantation Division, Forest Exploration and Prospecting Division, Wood Technology Division.
-In 1927, the Proefstation Voor Het Boswezen renamed to Bosbouwproefstation (English: Forestry Research Station, same translation).
-Until the start of World War II, the agency was expanded and finally having 6 divisions: Wild Forest Wood Business Division, Forest Exploration Station, Experimental Forest Products Development Division, Forest Plants Experimental Division, Water Research Division, and Propaganda for Forest Products Utilization and Promotion Division.
+On 16 May, 1913, the Proefstation Voor Het Boswezen (Forestry Research Station) was formed within Het Boswezen van Nederlandsch Oost Indie through Gouvernement Besluit (Government Decree) No. 58.
+The unit was initially consisted of 4 research centers: the Forestry Research Division, the Plantation Division, the Forest Exploration and Prospecting Division, and the Wood Technology Division.
+In 1927, the Proefstation Voor Het Boswezen was renamed to Bosbouwproefstation (Forestry Research Station).
+The agency expanded throughout the colonial era and finally had six divisions: the Wild Forest Wood Business Division, the Forest Exploration Station, the Experimental Forest Products Development Division, the Forest Plants Experimental Division, the Water Research Division, and the Propaganda for Forest Products Utilization and Promotion Division.